ColonnaLab/LongReadSeqDataAnalysis/lessons/day3-shortread-3-variantcalling.md

 user1@vm-corso-colonna:~/seq-analysis$
 ```

-##### understanding the SAM/BAM file format
 The alignment produces a file in **SAM (Sequence Alignment/Map)** format,  a tab-delimited text file containing alignment information for sequencing reads against a reference genome.
 The **BAM (Binary Alignment/Map)** is the compressed binary version of SAM, with reduced file size, support for indexing
 and efficient random access

 Key Features of `SAM/BAM` files are: